2.Teaching Nouns: What do you have in your pockets?

 Describing ‘some’

-The teacher describes how in English for an unspecified amount of nouns we use ‘some’
+The teacher describes how, in English, for an unspecified number of nouns, we use ‘some’

 instead of the actual number.
 For example: